escemi-tech/ts-dev-tools/packages/react/README.md

 yarn ts-dev-tools install
 ```

-⚠️ If your package is not private and you're publishing it on a registry like npmjs.com, you need to disable postinstall script using [pinst](https://github.com/typicode/pinst).
+⚠️ If your package is using yarn, is not private and you're publishing it on a registry like npmjs.com, you need to disable postinstall script using [pinst](https://github.com/typicode/pinst).
 Otherwise, postinstall will run when someone installs your package and result in an error.